porsager/postgres/deno/README.md

     ) values (
       ${ user.user_id }
     )
+  returning *
   `

   return [user, account]
 })
 ```

+Do note that you can often achieve the same result using [`WITH` queries (Common Table Expressions)](https://www.postgresql.org/docs/current/queries-with.html) instead of using transactions.

 It's also possible to pipeline the requests in a transaction if needed by returning an array with queries from the callback function like this: